-Authentic German Christmas cookies (Weihnachtsplätzchen), homemade or bought, belong to the festive season.
+Authentic German Christmas cookies (Weihnachtsplätzchen), home-made or bought, belong to the festive season.

 German Weihnachtsplätzchen are made from different types of doughs with

 Cookies are decorated with sugar and chocolate sprinkles, nuts, almonds, or completely covered with chocolate.

-we kids asked frequently as soon as Dezember had arrived.
+"When do we bake Christmas cookies?" we kids asked impatiently as soon as December had arrived.
 Usually, we got the first treat of Weihnachtsplätzchen at Nikolaus Day.

 We really loved to help mum in the kitchen, kneading the dough, decorating the biscuits, tasting the uncooked dough and the freshly baked goodies until our tummy hurt.